puppetlabs/puppetserver/documentation/dev_debugging.markdown

     $ lein run --config ~/.puppetserver/puppetserver.conf

 The `lein run` command will start the server in the foreground as normal.
-`pry` or `ruby-debug` will display an input prompt once the relevant statement is reached.
+`pry` or `ruby-debug` will display an input prompt when the relevant statement is reached.
 Expect to see the normal `lein run` output and then the Ruby REPL will present itself as compared to `lein repl` which presents a prompt early in the process lifecycle.
 In this way the "ruby repl" is more of a breakpoint